imixs/imixs-workflow/src/site/markdown/webtools/fileupload.md

 |.imixsfileuploadtable  | general table layout                                  |

-## The FileUploadConroller
+## The FileUploadController
-The FileUploadConroller provides methods to extract a file from a mulitpart http request.
-So the controller can be used in JSF pages to provide a fileUpload feature.
+The FileUploadController provides methods to extract a file from a mulitpart http request.
+In this way the controller can be used in JSF pages to provide a fileUpload feature.
 The controller provides a build-in functionality to store the uploaded files into a ItemCollection.
 A client can set a target WorkItem by calling setWorkitem().
-If the WorkItem contains a property "$BlobWorkitem" than the controller stores and adds files into the WorkItem referenced by this property.
-(The property "$BlobWorkitem" than contains then the $UniqueID of the blobWorkItem)  The list of all currently uploaded files will be stored into the property $file.
+The list of all currently uploaded files will be stored into the workitem property $file.

 ### Ajax support
 The component can not be wrapped with an f:ajax tag because of the restriction that  ajax requests can not deal with "multipart/form-data" forms.
 For that reason the component imixsFileUploadFrame is provided and included into a iFrame.

 ### File Size